-We discovered chimichurri sauce when traveling in Buenos Aires, Argentina.
+We discovered Chimichurri Salsa Verde (or Chimichurri Sauce) when traveling in Buenos Aires, Argentina.
 This herbaceous sauce, which features parsley, cilantro and oregano, is is most frequently used as a flavor enhancer for grilled meats.

 You won’t get a famous grilled steak in Argentina without a dish of chimichurri sauce alongside it.
 However, this versatile sauce isn’t just for grilled meats.
 It is also wonderful on anything from baked potato to grilled vegetables, hamburgers, or even fresh salads.

-Like many sauces, chimichurri is commercially made and can be found on many grocery store shelves.
+Like many sauces, chimichurri salsa verde is commercially made and can be found on many grocery store shelves.
 The flavor difference between fresh made and jarred sauce is night and day.
 It’s also very easy to make, so the minimal time it takes to make it fresh at home is more than worth the effort.

 Add the recipe to your collection on Pinterest or bookmark for later!